 The Collection contains many museum-quality pieces, especially from various Indonesian cultures, and by contemporary artists such as Paul Thek, Donald Judd, Bruce Nauman, Agnes Martin, and Richard Serra.
-The Collection also includes one of the largest privately held collections of chairs by important designers like Carlo Bugatti, Gerrit Rietveldt, Charles Eames, Gio Ponti, Shiro Kuramata, as well as original designs by Robert Wilson himself.
-However, its main strength lies in the careful juxtaposition of very different objects, emphatically transcending the distinction between high and low culture, between art and the everyday.
+The Collection also includes one of the largest privately held collections of chairs by important designers such as Carlo Bugatti, Gerrit Rietveldt, Charles Eames, Gio Ponti, Shiro Kuramata, as well as original designs by Robert Wilson himself.
+However, its main strength lies in the careful juxtaposition of diverse objects from different cultures and historical periods, emphatically transcending the distinction between high and low culture, between art and the everyday.
 Each work derives its significance through its dialogue with other objects in a carefully controlled arrangement.
 The Collection is an important thread in the fabric of life at The Center.

 For the International Summer Program participants and the Fall/Spring Artists-in-Residence, the collection serves as a daily challenge and inspiration to the development of their new work, in close physical proximity to artworks that represent various cultures and movements.